Seven Tips For Asking Sales Probing Questions

 Build Off Previous Responses

-A good detective and a good journalist know that asking good questions stems from building off of previous responses.
+A good detective and a good journalist knows that asking good sales probing questions stems from building off of previous responses.
 This is where active listening (and not thinking about what you will say next) comes into play.

 Customer: “Our goal is to have a completed design of the application by November 1st and beta ready by January 1st."